sensu/sensu-docs/content/sensu-go/5.10/guides/scale-event-storage.md

 If for any reason you wish to revert to the default etcd event store, you can do so by deleting the PostgresConfig resource.
 In this example, my-postgres.yml contains the same configuration as we used to configure the enterprise event store earlier in this document:

 {{< highlight shell >}}
 sensuctl delete -f my-postgres.yml
 {{< /highlight >}}

-To verify that the change was effective, look for messages similar to these in the Sensu backend log:
+To verify that the change was effective, look for messages similar to these in the [sensu-backend log][4]:

 {{< highlight shell >}}
 {"component":"store","level":"warning","msg":"store configuration deleted","store":"/sensu.io/api/enterprise/store/v1/provider/postgres01","time":"2019-10-02T23:29:06Z"}
 {"component":"store","level":"warning","msg":"switched event store to etcd","time":"2019-10-02T23:29:06Z"}
 {{< /highlight >}}

+Similar to enabling Postgres, switching back to the etcd datastore does not migrate current event data from one store to another.
+You may observe old events in the web UI or  sensuctl output until such time as the etcd datastore catches up with the current state of your monitored infrastructure.

+_NOTE: If your Sensu Go license should expire, event storage will automatically revert to etcd._

 [1]:
 [2]: https://github.com/sensu/sensu-perf
 [3]: ../getting-started/enterprise
+[4]: ../guides/troubleshooting/#log-file-locations